opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

         simd: "../../build_simd/opencv.js",
         mtSIMD: "../../build_mtSIMD/opencv.js",
     }
-    loader.setPaths(pathsConfig);

-    //Load OpenCV.js and use main function as the param loader.loadOpenCV(main);
+    //Load OpenCV.js and use the pathsConfiguration and main function as the params. loadOpenCV(pathsConfig, main);
     @endcode